dsuarezv/mavlink.net/README.md

 With the added benefit of safe types and code completion.

 MavLink.NET tries to solve those problems, at the expense of **not being API compatible** with the original MAVLink generated classes.
 This is intended, as a way to make the code that uses the protocol easier to read.
 If this isn't a reason good enough for you, that's fine, go ahead and use the generated classes from the python Mavlink generator.
-This classes are intended for new code more than changing existing code.
+These classes are intended for new code more than changing existing code.

+# Usage

+* mavlinkobjectgenerator is the library containing the generator.
+* mavlinkgen is the executable that generates the classes.
+* mavlink.net is the library that holds the generated code and the protocol parsing logic.

+To generate the classes, first download the Mavlink definitions from <https://github.com/mavlink/mavlink>.
+Build the solution and run mavlinkgen like this (choose the XML definition file that you prefer):

+    mavlinkgen --output="mavlink.net\messages.cs" c:\path to the mavlink repo\message_definitions\v1.0\ardupilotmega.xml

 # License